 In the summer of 2008 she published the cultural history, Nelson Mandela: A Very Short Introduction (OUP).
 See also 'Beyond the icon: Mandela in his 90th year', Open Democracy, November 2008.

-Elleke Boehmer has published five widely acclaimed novels, Screens Against the Sky (1990: shortlisted David Higham Prize); An Immaculate Figure (1993), Bloodlines (2000: shortlisted Sanlam Prize), Nile Baby (Ayebia, 2008), and The Shouting in the Dark, as well as a number of short stories in journals, magazines, and anthologies.
-Sharmilla, and Other Portraits (Jacana, 2010) is her first collection of short stories, followed in 2019 by To the Volcano (Myriad Editions), praised for its 'passion and intelligence, and rare moral insight' by J.M.
+Elleke Boehmer has published five widely acclaimed novels, Screens Against the Sky (1990; shortlisted David Higham Prize); An Immaculate Figure (1993), Bloodlines (2000; shortlisted Sanlam Prize), Nile Baby (Ayebia, 2008), and The Shouting in the Dark, as well as a number of short stories in journals, magazines, and anthologies.
+Sharmilla, and Other Portraits (Jacana, 2010) was her first collection of short stories, followed in 2019 by To the Volcano (Myriad Editions), praised for its 'passion and intelligence, and rare moral insight' by J.M.
 Coetzee.
 The Shouting in the Dark was the co-winner of the triennial EASA Olive Schreiner Prize, 2018, and appeared in an Australian edition in 2019 (University of Western Australia Press).
 The story 'Supermarket Love' from To the Volcano was commended for the Australian Review of Books Elizabeth Jolley Prize, 2019.

 Elleke is the co-convenor with Professor Ankhi Mukherjee of the lively Oxford Postcolonial Seminar.
-Recent speakers include Emily Apter, Pheng Cheah, Hisham Mattar, Malachi McIntosh, David Palumbo-Liu, and Robert Young.
+Speakers have included Emily Apter, Pheng Cheah, Hisham Mattar, Malachi McIntosh, David Palumbo-Liu, and Robert Young.

 'Exploring the In-Between: Elleke Boehmer, Writer, Critic & Long Distance Friend' by Karina Magdalena Szczurek